10 Reasons why Midea Infiniwash range of washing machines is best for you this rainy season- Technology News, Firstpost

 This rainy season, technology is coming to your aid, to help you say goodbye to all your rainy season laundry woes.
 And the help is coming in the form of a unique, innovative and energy-efficient range of Infiniwash Washing Machines by Midea.
 The machines which are available on Flipkart, includes their flagship model (MWM085COM), an 8.5 kg Fully-Automatic Front Load Washing Machine with Sensor Drying Technology!
 This machine is here to take your load away.
 Don’t believe us?
 Here’s what makes the Infiniwash range a blessing for the rainy season:

-The ergonomically designed flagship model (MWM085COM) comes with Sensor Drying Technology that checks the humidity level to decide whether to continue drying or to stop.
+The ergonomically designed flagship model (MWM085COM), comes with a Sensor Drying Technology that detects/checks the humidity LEVEL to decide whether to continue drying or stop.
 This ensures your garments always look as good as new.
-Also, the machine is energy-efficient, consumes less power and gives superior performance over a longer period of time.

 2. Water Magic Cube

 Magic Cube technology uses less water and gives greater cleaning speed.
-Midea Infiniwash machines can reach up to 200 RPM (from just 60 RPM) to permeate the fabric fibres, thereby removing tougher stains than slower, conventional front loaders can manage.
+Midea Infiniwash machines can reach up to 200 RPM (from just 60 RPM) to permeate the fabric fibres thereby removing tough stains against conventional front loader with variable wash speed up to 150 RPM.

 These benefits not only save you money but also give you a richer washing experience.